Vanguard review summary

 - Good 'till cancel (60 days)

 Alerts and notifications

 You can set price alerts for stocks, ETFs, and mutual funds.
-However, only email alerts are available and setting alerts is not a piece of cake.
+However, only email alerts are available and setting alerts is not easy.

-You have to click on "Stocks and other ETFs" under the "Investing" menu.
-On the right side of the page, you can sign up for alerts.
-Then, you can set alerts if you go to the "Enroll now" button.
-It would be much easier if you could set alerts when you search for an asset.
+Click on "Stocks and other ETFs" under the "Investing" menu.
+On the right side, you can sign up for alerts.
+To set the alerts, click on the "Enroll now" button.
+It would be much easier, if you could set the alerts when you search for an asset.